-Don't talk down to us or treat us like we're stupid, especially in public.
+Don't talk down to us or treat us like we're stupid or slow, especially in public.

 Do let us say what we want and give us time.
 It would be a good idea to wait a few seconds (maybe 4 or 5) before you chime in.